azriel91/peace/doc/src/technical_concepts/output/execution_progress.md

 * Unit of measurement: Steps, Bytes, Percentage, None
 * Units total: Known / Unknown
-* Units initially completed: Numeric / Unknown
+* Units current: Numeric / Unknown
 * Units remaining: Numeric / Unknown.
-This is `total - completed`.
+This is `total - current`.
 * Unit of progress tick: as it happens.